meowmeow-hue/Tube-Recipe-Book/README.md

 ## License

-This project was developed for educational purposes only.
+This project is for educational purposes only.